ipfs-inactive/blog/content/post/35-ipfs-companion-2.2.0.md

 author: lidel
 ---

-I am pleased to announce to everyone in our community that a new version of our browser extension has been released!
+We are pleased to announce to everyone in our community that a new version of our browser extension has been released!

 ![demo of v2.2.0](https://ipfs.io/ipfs/QmdJTmCxwcpoGbEVfT6b9j4RZJWNcF2GQG1Ajf9XB6XtVP)

-Why is it worth a blog post you ask?
-See the overview of key features below.

 # 🔦 Highlights

 ### Your node is exposed as `window.ipfs` on every webpage

-Websites can now detect if the property exists in window context and opt-in to use it instead of creating their own js-ipfs node.
+The API aims to be compatible with [interface-ipfs-core](https://github.com/ipfs/interface-ipfs-core/), which means websites can now detect if the property exists in window context and opt-in to use it instead of creating their own [js-ipfs](https://github.com/ipfs/js-ipfs) node.
 It saves system resources and battery (on mobile), avoids the overhead of peer discovery/connection, enables shared repository access and more!

 <p class="yt-container">
 <iframe src="https://www.youtube-nocookie.com/embed/t1ldUp_mjDk?rel=0" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>